learn-co-curriculum/phrg-orm-updating-records/README.md

 Great, now our `#save` method will never create duplicate records!

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/orm-updating-records' title='Updating Records in an ORM'>Updating Records in an ORM</a> on Learn.co and start learning to code for free.</p>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/orm-updating-records'>Updating Records in an ORM</a> on Learn.co and start learning to code for free.</p>